intro-to-git/intro-to-git.github.io/src/content/lessons/git-commands.md

 <pop-quiz data-answer-id="2">

-### After running git add filename.txt, the file is:
+### After running git add filename.txt, the file is

 - Committed to the repository
 - Still in the working directory only
 - Staged for the next commit